Lesson 18: Troubleshooting Common Problems

 - Solution 1: Wait 30 minutes and try again.
 Sometimes YouTube videos may not load correctly because of high traffic.
 The issue may resolve itself after 30 minutes.

 - Solution 2: Update your web browser.
-Make sure you're using the latest version of your web browser.
+Make sure you're using the latest version available.

 - Solution 3: Update Adobe Flash Player.
 If you're watching YouTube videos on your computer, you will need the latest version of Adobe Flash Player for videos to work correctly.
 You can download it here for free.